Code-Institute-Submissions/overlay-test/README.md

 *   Difficulty in understanding the text being read
 *   Glare on page

-Research over the last 20 years has show that using a coloured filter can alleviate the symptoms and increase reading speed by up to 38%.
+Research over the last 20 years has shown that using a coloured filter can alleviate the symptoms and increase reading speed by up to 38%.
 As a sufferer of Visual Stress and Dyslexia myself I wanted to create a short test that may indicate if a user has Visual Stress and may benefit from the use of a coloured overlay.
 It was not until I was working in an optician when I was explaining the symptoms of Visual Stress to a patient that I started to wonder whether my own reading issues were caused by Visual stress.
 Since being tested I have found a vast improvement with both Coloured Overlays and Colorimetry glasses.

 Currently there is a small choice of online overlay test most of which are basic.
-Most involve a start stop timer to measure how long it takes to read a passage, the test can be taken multiple times, but the text passage is the same throughout.
+Most involve a start/stop timer to measure how long it takes to read a passage, the test can be taken multiple times, but the text passage is the same throughout.
 This could lead to test bias as the user starts to memorise the first few lines.
 Other options I have found simply demonstrate what it looks like to have an overlay over the text.
 Some of these options change the background colour rather than the overlay colour, which yields a different optical result.

+I wanted to create a test that was closer to the type of test you would get from an optical professional.
 This test does not replace testing done by Optical professionals but may prove a useful tool for users who do not often see an Optometrist or users who may not have considered getting tested.